Azure/modern-web-app-pattern-dotnet/simulate-patterns.md

 ## Simulating the pattern: Cache Aside pattern with APIM

-> ⚠️ The Cache Aside pattern with APIM section is pending review - (Multichannel API Capability experience) coverd by #1865963
+> ⚠️ The Cache Aside pattern with APIM section is pending review - (Multichannel API Capability experience) covered by #1865963

 Step 1: Run the load test
 Step 2: Observe the results